 How to build a live comments section similar to Youtube Live

 Let us imagine you are running an online class on cooking, where you deliver live lessons via video, like Youtube.
 You might need a real time chat that allows your students to comment in real-time as they follow along.
-In this tutorial we'll show how to build a group chat with live comments inspired by Youtube Live using the TalkJS Chat API and The Theme Editor.
+In this tutorial we'll show how to build a group chat with live comments inspired by Youtube Live using the TalkJS Chat API and the Theme Editor.
+You can use the GitHub example that accompanies this tutorial as a starting point, then add styles in the Theme Editor.

 Let's get started.